Settled Nomad

 Can I open a local bank account in Estonia as a nomad?

-Yes — once you have Estonia's Digital Nomad Visa residence permit, opening a local account is generally straightforward.
-Without local residency, most major Estonia banks won't open an account for tourists.
-Wise and Revolut accounts fully cover daily nomad life without a local bank account in most Europe countries.
+Once you hold Estonia's Digital Nomad Visa residence permit, opening a local account is generally straightforward.
+Without residency, most Estonia banks won't open one for tourists — a Wise or Revolut account covers daily life in the meantime.

 Is Estonia a cash or card country?

-Estonia runs on a mix of cash and cards.
-Cards work reliably in larger establishments and chains; cash is needed for markets, smaller restaurants, transport, and rural areas.
-Plan to withdraw enough Euro at the start of each week to avoid repeat ATM trips.
+Estonia runs on both cash and cards.
+Cards work in larger venues; keep Euro on hand for markets, small restaurants, transport, and rural areas, and withdraw enough at the start of each week to avoid repeat ATM trips.

-Does triggering tax residency in Estonia affect my banking setup?
+Does triggering tax residency in Estonia affect my banking?

-Tax residency in Estonia is triggered at 183 days in the relevant period.
+Tax residency in Estonia triggers at 183 days.
 183 days in a 12-month period triggers Estonian tax residency.
 Estonia has a flat 20% income tax rate with no corporate tax on retained earnings (dividend tax applies only at distribution).
 The e-Residency program allows running an Estonian company and deferring tax until profits are distributed — but this is a company tax structure, not personal residency.
 Consult an Estonian tax advisor (certified accountant/audiitor) for structuring long-stay arrangements.
-For banking specifically, hitting residency usually means a local bank account becomes accessible, and it may change reporting obligations on your home-country tax return — but it doesn't fundamentally change which cards work day to day.
-The Wise + Revolut + Charles Schwab stack continues to be the most flexible setup whether you're a tourist or a tax resident.
+Day to day it doesn't change which cards work — it mainly opens access to local accounts and can change your home-country reporting obligations.

 Related on Settled Nomad